jake-knerr/js-style-guide/README.md

 > Why alphanumeric filenames?
 Because this naming scheme is simple.

 > Why train case and all lowercase?
-Simplicity and consistency since all files of all types will use the same simple naming system.
+Simplicity and consistency.

 > Why no underscores?
 Underlined filenames and links can obscure the underscore, making it easy to miss.